adap/flower/baselines/pFedHN/README.md

 **Datasets:** MNIST, CIFAR-10, CIFAR-100 from torchvision

-**Hardware Setup:** All of the experiments were run on the 12-core CPU of a MacBook Pro M2 Pro with 32GB of RAM.
+**Hardware Setup:** The experiments were conducted on a 12-core CPU MacBook Pro M2 Pro with 32GB of RAM, as well as on an HPC Cluster equipped with NVIDIA A100-PCIE-40GB GPU, alternately.

 **Contributors:**
 ---